freeburg logo

 A small business may choose furloughs over layoffs because it allows them to retain valued team members.
 When their situation improves, they can bring their employees back and avoid spending more money and time on recruiting and developing new employees.

-Choosing to furlough or lay off employees should be a decision based on the best information a company has at the time.
-There are pros and cons to both furloughs and layoffs.
-On the one hand, furloughed employees may continue to have health benefits and a chance to return to work later.
+Choosing furlough or lay off employees should be a decision based on the best information a company has at the time, there are pros and cons to both furloughs and layoffs.
+On one hand, furloughed employees may continue to have health benefits and a chance to return to their job at a later date.
+On the other hand, employees who are laid off get a head start on finding a new job, which may be better than a protracted furlough that results in a layoff anyway.

 SCHEDULE YOUR FREE CONSULTATION TODAY.